-Target Range: 0 - 100 ppb

-Phosphate is a significant nutrient that fuels aquatic plant growth.
+Target Range: 0 - 100 ppb Phosphate is a significant nutrient that fuels aquatic plant growth.
 The historical trend showed a steady increase over the testing history.
 Lakes are basins that undergo eutrophication, the process of accumulating sediment and nutrients, leading to a shallower depth and more plant growth.
 This process speeds up over time, so it is vital to maintain the lake's health.
+This years increase is most likely responsible for this seasons high bioproduction

-Target Range: 0 - 1,000 ppb

-Nitrate is another vital nutrient for the growth of aquatic plants.
-This nutrient also increased over the testing history, although the last three years were flat.
+Target Range: 0 - 1,000 ppb Nitrate is another vital nutrient for the growth of aquatic plants.
+This nutrient also increased over the testing history, as well as a slight increase last year.
 It is crucial residents continue to be conscious of their properties and landscaping methods to ensure more nutrients do not enter the lake.